PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505;  Items with info icon are additional context or details around actions performed in the lab

 > &#10067; Items with question mark icon are questions that should be answered on the quiz

-Use the corresponding [quiz](https://docs.google.com/forms/d/e/1FAIpQLSfkJdW2cz8kurjB0n7M-WvFOaqfRCuY6OemWf6okQheGO5LMQ/viewform) that relates to the questions you will see inside this guide to test your knowledge!

 ## 2.3.
 Table of Contents